ryanrasti/pulumi-bazel/README.md

 Note: since the likely use-case is that you will run pulumi commands via `bazel` and want to keep the outputs (e.g., stack yaml files) in source control, the generated `//...:pulumi` target is run in the actual source directory (rather than a generated one).

+TODO: user should have an option to use a local pulumi install rather than use the hermetic one.
+TODO: user shouldn't need to copy two dependencies -- pulumi dependency should be automatic.